-campus areas unless it is on a leash and under the control of its owner.
+No animal, other than services animals, is allowed inside a campus building.
+No animal is allowed on exterior campus areas unless it is on a leash and under the control of its owner.

-Affirmative Action
+Affirmative Action-

 It is the policy of Essex County College not to discriminate on the basis of race, creed, color, religion, national origin, age, sex, physical handicap or marital status in its educational programs, activities or employment.
 Further, the college agrees to adhere to all federal and state statutes, orders, regulations and guidelines concerning equal opportunities.